Separation-based distance measures for causal graphs: CONCLUSION

+An implementation of the distance measures introduced in this work is available in the repository \href{https://github.com/JonasChoice/sep_distances}{https://github.com/JonasChoice/sep\textunderscore distances}.

 \paragraph{Acknowledgements} JW and JR received funding from the European Research Council (ERC) Starting Grant CausalEarth under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 948112).
-We thank Leonard Henckel for valuable discussions and suggesting to use Markov blankets as separators.
+JW also received support from the German Federal Ministry of Education and Research (BMBF) as part of the project MAC-MERLin (Grant Agreement No. 01IW24007).
+The authors used resources of the Deutsches Klimarechenzentrum (DKRZ) granted by its Scientific Steering Committee (WLA) under project ID bd1083.
+We thank Leonard Henckel for valuable discussions and his suggestion to use Markov blankets as separators.
 We also thank Simon Bing for proof-reading a previous version of this manuscript.

-\section{Related Work}
+\section{RELATED WORK}

-The articles \citep{acid_searching_2003,tsamardinos_max-min_2006} introduced the SHD, \citep{peters_structural_2014} introduced the SID.
-The latter was recently generalized to a broader class of adjustment identification distances in \citep{henckel2024adjustment}. \citep{liu_stability_2010,biza_tuning_2020} define algorithms that judge causal graphs based on their predictive abilities for the purpose of hyperparameter selection.
-In addition, several works address method evaluation and causal graph falsification. \citet{faller_self-compatibility_2023} propose a criterion for evaluating causal discovery algorithms in the absence of a ground truth which quantifies the compatibility of causal graphs over different subsets of variables. \citet{pitchforth_proposed_2013} review methods to validate expert-elicited Bayesian networks, \citet{machlanski_robustness_2023} discuss causal model evaluation in the context of causal effect estimation, and \citet{eulig_toward_2023} develop a permutation-based test for causal graph falsification. \cite{ramsey2024choosing} propose a Markov checker that tests the validity of Markov properties on a causal graph given data.
-A function to compute all $d$-separation statements from a causal graph is implemented in the R-package \emph{Dagitty} \citep{textor_robust_2016}, as well as in the Python packages \emph{networkx} and \emph{Tigramite} \citep{runge_detecting_2019}.
+The articles \citep{acid_searching_2003,tsamardinos_max-min_2006} introduce the SHD, \citep{peters_structural_2014} introduce the SID.
+The latter is generalized to a broader class of adjustment identification distances in \citep{henckel2024adjustment}. \cite{liu_stability_2010} and \cite{biza_tuning_2020} define algorithms that judge causal graphs based on their predictive abilities for the purpose of hyperparameter selection.
+In addition, several works address method evaluation and causal graph falsification. \citet{faller_self-compatibility_2023} propose a criterion for evaluating causal discovery algorithms in the absence of a ground truth which quantifies the compatibility of causal graphs that were inferred over different subsets of variables. \citet{pitchforth_proposed_2013} review methods to validate expert-elicited Bayesian networks. \citet{machlanski_robustness_2023} discuss causal model evaluation in the context of causal effect estimation, and \citet{eulig_toward_2023} develop a permutation-based test for causal graph falsification. \cite{ramsey2024choosing} propose a statistical test for the validity of the Markov property of a distribution on a causal graph. \cite{faltenbacher2025internal} investigate how coherently the separations of the output graph of a constraint-based causal discovery method reflect the conditional independencies that where measured during its run. \cite{faller2025different} investigate how to use redundant test results to correct errors in the learned graph.